 2. Make an event plan

 The best events are organised to the last little detail, so it’s worth putting together an event plan.
 This should have a checklist of all the things that need to be done, including room hire, food organisation, name badges, sales literature, speakers and presentations and a running order and timings for the event.
-You might even neeed to use a virtual event management assistant to help you with phone calls, event bookings and event marketing, to make sure that everything is covered.
+You might even need to use a virtual event planning research and management assistant to help you with phone calls, event bookings and event marketing, to make sure that everything is covered.

 3. Look for funding or sponsorship